weheartit/impermium/README.md

 ### Instantiate and configure a client ###

 The Impermium client can be instantiated and configured in several ways.
-A new client can be created with
+A new client can be created with:

     client = Impermium.new(:api_key => <your_api_key>)

-which is actually short way of
+which is actually short for

     client = Impermium::Client.new(:api_key => <your_api_key>)

 Constructor accepts a hash of options that can be used to configure the Impermium client.
-Valid hash keys are
+Valid hash keys are:

 * `:adapter` (sets Faraday adapter)
 * `:api_version` (sets Impermium API version - default 3.1)